lilfruini/CommentGathering-MillionaireMakers/README.md

   - `WaitTillBlock`: The n-th block which will be the "winning block".
 Default: 3
   - `Win_Hash`: Hash of the winning block.
 Auto-filled via API if blank.
 If present, will be used by `getWinner`.

-Everything else should fill up automatically after running the scipts!
+Everything else should fill up automatically after running the scripts!

 ---